-For this video and post, I teamed up with my friends Chris and Julia Tunstall from ABarAbove.com.
-If you’re into mixology, or just want to make killer cocktails at home, then I suggest you check them out.
+For this video and post, we teamed up with our friends Chris and Julia Tunstall from ABarAbove.com.
+If you’re into mixology, or just want to make killer cocktails at home, then we suggest you check them out.
 Here’s the recipe from their site.

 Authentic Irish Coffee Recipe

 This drink packs not only a warm and savory flavor but a strong tradition too.

 The original Irish coffee was invented one cold winter’s night in 1943 by a chef named Joe Sheridan.
 Working at Foynes Airbase Port in Limerick County in Ireland, the creation of Irish coffee came about while Sheridan was tending to transatlantic passengers passing through Foynes Port.

 The story goes that on this night, there was an air flight that was leaving Foynes Port that had to return after it had already traveled halfway to its destination.
 Several passengers on this flight, who were understandably tired and cranky from the delay, happened upon Sheridan’s cafe.

 Taking pity on the weary travelers, Sheridan decided to whip up a special coffee drink, and impulsively added a dash of Irish whiskey to it.
 The drink received an overwhelming amount of positive feedback.
 Upon being asked by an American customer if the drink served was “Brazillian coffee,” Sheridan proudly answered that it was actually “Irish coffee.”
 Thus, Irish coffee was born.

 After it became a regular drink that Sheridan served at Foynes Port, it eventually grew in popularity and became a specialty drink in the airport itself.
 After World War II, the drink continued to grow in popularity, making its way to the United States in the early 1950s.